| Type: | Package |

 factorH provides a simple, single-call workflow for multifactor nonparametric, rank-based ANOVA and publication-ready outputs:

-ANOVA-like table based on
+ANOVA-like tables based on ranks

-effect sizes computed directly from H
+rank-based effect sizes computed from H

 -